top of page

 However, a core challenge is inherent in institutional habits: Banks inevitably structure financial education in line with how they are organized.
 This means the curriculum often becomes a series of siloed product overviews—checking accounts, online banking, credit cards, mortgages—presented in a way consistent with how profitable customers typically engage the bank.
 This is a natural institutional habit of success.

 This product-first approach, or teaching finance as a knowledge acquisition challenge, simply fails in today’s world.
 Consumers do not need a banker to deliver information anymore.
-With a well-formed Gen AI prompt, a consumer can get more current, comprehensive information on financial products in under thirty seconds than existed on the planet fifty years ago.
+With a well-formed Gen AI prompt, a consumer can get more current, comprehensive information on financial products in under thirty seconds than existed on the planet a few decades ago.
+Not only that, the learner can prompt the Gen AI to present the information in a way tailored to their individual learning modality needs.
 The difficulty is not in finding the information; the difficulty is in knowing how to evaluate it, prioritize it, and act on it.
 In other words, the challenge is no longer knowledge acquisition; it is data subtraction and decision-making.

-Bankers often present information and then suggest, "Now, it is time for you to decide."
-But that information is no longer the difficult part.
+In the educational context, bankers often present information and then suggest, "Now, it is time for you to decide."
+Today, this is solving the wrong problem.
 The true challenge is the decision itself.
 The opportunity for shared success—one benefiting both the bank and the community—lies not in the product information, but in teaching the universal framework for smart decision-making.
+Good decision makers make for better citizens and better bank customers.

 The Decision-Making Focus

-The name of my company is Personal Finance Reimagined.
+The name of our company is Personal Finance Reimagined.
 The “reimagined” part is facing the financial literacy problem as a decision-making problem.
 This is crucial.
 The good news is, there is a consistent, repeatable decision process.
-It can be taught as a singular decision focus.
-In my class and seminars, we teach on topics near and dear to the heart of the learner.
+It can be taught as a singular decision framework appropriate for a wide variety of financial decisions.
+In our class and seminars, we teach on topics near and dear to the learner's heart.
 But under the topic is our true goal for practicing a consistent, repeatable decision process.
 Learners love the hands-on, simulation-based approach.
 They enjoy practicing to get rich!

 We provide Gen AI-enabled technology.
-We teach Gen AI prompt engineering to source information.
+We teach Gen AI prompt engineering to source and present information.
 We provide my book, Making Choices, Making Money.
 We provide alternative learning resources like videos and podcasts for those learning better by hearing instead of reading.
 Our educational approach emphasizes simulation.
-We believe people learn best by doing.
+We believe people enjoy and learn best by doing.

 So, if you are a bank or financial services institution truly wanting to make a difference in financial education, please join us.
 We are part of reimagining how financial education is taught in our country.
 There is an important place for you.
 Join us in focusing on the learner’s decision-making process first.
 This is how we jointly deliver dramatically improved financial outcomes for all Americans.